 ''In the morning he could see through the bars in the little window that the people were hurrying out of the town to see him hanged.
 He heard the drums and saw the soldiers marching along.
 All the world was going.
 Among them was a shoemaker's boy in his leather apron and slippers.
 He was in such a hurry that he lost one of his slippers, and it fell close under the soldier's window where he was peeping out through the bars.

 "I say, you boy!
 Don't be in such a hurry," said the soldier to him.
 "Nothing will happen until I get there!"

-Harry Potter frequently makes these types of jokes, which for some reason are usually followed by a variation of the phrase: "Ron laughed, but Hermione didn't"
+- Harry frequently makes these types of jokes, which for some reason are usually followed by a variation of the phrase: "Ron laughed, but Hermione didn't."

 Johnny Truant: Zampanò, I've come to recognize now, was a very funny man.
 But his humor was that wry, desiccated kind soldiers whisper, all their jokes subsurface, their laughter amounting to little more than a tic in the corner of the mouth, told as they wait together in their outpost, slowly realizing that help's not going to reach them in time and come nightfall, no matter what they've done or what they try to say, slaughter will overrun them all.

 - Some characters in Dune, such as Gurney, show this kind of humor.

 - Raymond E. Feist's The Riftwar Cycle is notable for this, but Prince of the Blood has one mercenary who just takes the cake.

 - "My mother always wanted me to go into an honorable trade, like grave-robbing.
 But did I listen?
 Nooooo.
 Be an assassin, like your uncle Gustav.
 But nooooo.
 Apprentice to the Necromancer..."